 Project-Based Learning

 Project-based learning is an innovative approach that places students at the center of their education.
-Instead of memorizing facts for a test, students dive into meaningful, experiential projects that spark curiosity, build a love of learning, and nurture a sense of purpose early in life.
+While our students still flex their memorization skills in subjects like math and spelling (learned in somewhat more traditional styles), when it comes to subjects like science and social studies, project work encourages them to dive into meaningful, experiential projects that spark curiosity, build a love of learning, and nurture a sense of purpose early in life.

-Guided by the design thinking process, each project starts with a fundamental question.
+Guided by the design thinking process (Empathize, Define, Ideate, Prototype, Test, Exhibit), a widely known problem-solving method that we teach/review at the start of every school year, each project starts with a fundamental question.
 Through a carefully scaffolded framework, students explore uncharted subject areas, gain new knowledge and skills, and apply innovative thinking to address real-world issues.
-With the focus on both the process and the product, students learn how to learn, not just what to learn.
+With the focus on both the process and the product, our students learn how to learn, not just what to learn.

 Unlike traditional education, where subjects are taught in isolation, project-based learning integrates disciplines into cohesive experiences.
 Math, science, language arts, and social studies naturally overlap within a project, showing students how knowledge connects in the real world.
 This approach equips them with critical thinking, collaboration, and problem-solving skills that go far beyond the classroom.